Reinhard Mohn Prize:

 Joachim Gauck’s tireless commitment to a free, cosmopolitan and tolerant society has shaped Germany.
 He has always promoted understanding between cultures and religions and thus made a name for himself as an engaging bridge-builder in a diverse society.

-This year's Reinhard Mohn Prize "Living Diversity – Shaping Society" went to Joachim Gauck, our former Federal President.
+The Reinhard Mohn Prize 2018 "Living Diversity – Shaping Society" went to Joachim Gauck, our former Federal President.
 The Bertelsmann Stiftung ...

 The Reinhard Mohn Prize is awarded in honor of Bertelsmann Stiftung’s founder Reinhard Mohn (1921 – 2009) .
 The prize is awarded annually to exceptional, globally active individuals who have played a key role in creating solutions for social and political issues.
 In order to identify and select a prize recipient, the Bertelsmann Stiftung conducts a worldwide search for innovative concepts and solutions to sustainability challenges with relevance for Germany.
 The theme for this year’s prize is “Living diversity – Shaping society”.